vmware/photon/docs/photon-admin-guide.md

 For more information, see the extensive sections on RPM-OSTree in the [Photon OS wiki](https://github.com/vmware/photon/wiki).

+## Installing Sendmail

+Before you install Sendmail, you should set the fully qualified domain name (FQDN) of your Photon OS machine.

+Neither the full nor the minimal version of Photon OS installs Sendmail by default.
+When you install Sendmail, it provides Photon OS with a systemd service file that typically enables Sendmail.
+If, however, the service is not enabled after installation, you must enable it.

+Sendmail resides in the Photon extras repository.
+You can install it with `tdnf` after setting the machine's FQDN.
+Here's how:

+First, check whether the machine's FQDN is set by running the `hostnamectl status` command:

+         hostnamectl status
+       Static hostname: photon-d9ee400e194e
+             Icon name: computer-vm
+               Chassis: vm
+            Machine ID: a53b414142f944319bd0c8df6d811f36
+               Boot ID: 1f75baca8cc249f79c3794978bd82977
+        Virtualization: vmware
+      Operating System: VMware Photon/Linux
+                Kernel: Linux 4.4.8
+          Architecture: x86-64

+In the results above, the FQDN is not set; the Photon OS machine has only a short name.
+If the FQDN were set, the hostname would be in its full form, typically with a domain name.

+If the machine does not have an FQDN, set one by running `hostnamectl set-hostname new-name`, replacing `new-name` with the FQDN that you want.
+Example:

+     hostnamectl set-hostname photon-d9ee400e194e.corp.example.com

+The `hostnamectl status` command now shows that the machine has an FQDN:

+    root@photon-d9ee400e194e [ ~ ]# hostnamectl status
+       Static hostname: photon-d9ee400e194e.corp.example.com
+             Icon name: computer-vm
+               Chassis: vm
+            Machine ID: a53b414142f944319bd0c8df6d811f36
+               Boot ID: 1f75baca8cc249f79c3794978bd82977
+        Virtualization: vmware
+      Operating System: VMware Photon/Linux
+                Kernel: Linux 4.4.8
+          Architecture: x86-64

+Next, install Sendmail:

+    tdnf install sendmail

+Make sure it is enabled:

+    systemctl status sendmail

+Enable Sendmail if it's disabled and then start it:

+    systemctl enable sendmail
+    systemctl start sendmail

+### Fixing Sendmail If Installed Before an FQDN Was Set

+If Sendmail is behaving improperly or if it hangs during installation, it is likely that an FQDN is not set.
+Take the following corrective action.

+First, set an FQDN for your Photon OS machine.

+Then, run the following commands in the order below:

+    echo $(hostname -f) > /etc/mail/local-host-names

+    cat > /etc/mail/aliases << "EOF"
+        postmaster: root
+        MAILER-DAEMON: root
+        EOF

+    /bin/newaliases

+    cd /etc/mail

+    m4 m4/cf.m4 sendmail.mc > sendmail.cf

+    chmod 700 /var/spool/clientmqueue

+    chown smmsp:smmsp /var/spool/clientmqueue

+## Changing the Locale

+You can change the locale if the default locale, shown below by running the `localectl` command, fails to fulfill your requirements:

+    localectl
+    System Locale: LANG=en_US.UTF-8
+       VC Keymap: n/a
+      X11 Layout: n/a

+To change the locale, choose the languages that you want from `/usr/share/locale/locale.alias`, add them to `/etc/locale-gen.conf`, and then regenerate the locale list by running the following command as root:

+    locale-gen.sh

+Finally, run the following command to set the new locale, replacing the example (`en_US.UTF-8`) with the locale that you want:

+    localectl set-locale LANG="en_US.UTF-8" LC_CTYPE="en_US.UTF-8"

 ## Disabling TLS 1.0 to Improve Transport Layer Security

 Photon OS includes GnuTLS to help secure the transport layer.
 [GnuTLS](http://www.gnutls.org/) is a library that implements the SSL and TLS protocols to secure communications.